-Experiencing a loss of interest in what you once felt passion for is never fun.
-What causes over training?
-To see improvement in one’s strength and fitness they must rest.
-The rest period following hard training is a magical process which takes at least 36 hours to complete.
-By skimping on rest, complete regeneration cannot occur.
-If the amount of training continues to exceed the rest period, the individual’s performance will plateau and decline.
-If Jennifer continues to neglect the rest time her body needs she will in deed get weaker and my experience injuries.
+Experiencing a loss of interest in what you once felt passionate about is never fun.
+So, what causes overtraining?
+To see improvement in building strength and muscle mass, it’s critical to rest and recover properly.
+The rest period following hard training is a very important process which takes 24-48 hours to complete.
+By skimping on rest, complete recovery of the damaged muscle fibers cannot occur.
+If the amount of training continues to exceed the rest period provided, the individual’s performance will plateau and decline.
+If Jennifer continues to neglect the recovery her body needs, she will get weaker and may experience injuries.

-Other physical and psychological stressors can compound the rate at which a person may experience overtraining:
+Other physical and psychological stressors can compound the rate at which a person may experience overtraining issues.
+These include:

 - Jet Leg